EOSIO/spec-repo/esr_key_value_database_intrinsics.md

 void set_kv_parameters_packed( name db, const void * parameters, uint32_t buffer_size );
 ```

-Sets the maximum key size and maximum value size of a kv database.
+Sets the maximum key size, and maximum value size, and maximum iterators of a kv database.
 Each database has
 independent limits.
-These limits only apply to new items.
-They do not apply to keys
+The key and value limits only apply to new items.
+They do not apply to
-and values written before they were applied.
+items written before they were applied.
 If the database is invalid or if `buffer_size`
-is less than 8, aborts the transaction.
+is less than 12, aborts the transaction.

-The default limits on a new chain are 1KiB for the key and 256KiB for the value.
+The default limits on a new chain are 1KiB for the key, 256KiB for the value, and 1024 iterators.